Classification of Students

 |Senior||92 or more hours earned|

-Full-time students are those enrolled for at least 12 hours in a given semester, and part-time students are those enrolled for less than 12 hours.
+Full-time students are those enrolled for at least 12 hours in a given semester, and part-time students are those enrolled for fewer than 12 hours.

 First-time freshmen are students who have not previously been regularly admitted students in a recognized institution of higher learning during a regular term.